muskanTaza/Dash.Readme-docs/docs/Start Here/managing-your-team-1.md

 metadata:
   robots: index
 ---
 To manage your team, go to Settings in your Tazapay Dashboard and navigate to `Team Management -> Manage Team`.

 # Roles and Permissions

-Tazapay uses role-based Access
+Tazapay uses Role-Based Access Control (RBAC):

+* **Owner**: Full access, including settings, transactions, API keys, and team management.
+* **Manager**: Permissions can be adjusted.

 <br />